rpetti/resume/resume.md

 :	**Ansible:** Makes use of Ansible for managing personal AWS instances, and build system
 	deployment.

-:	**Docker:** Uses docker fairly regularly for rapid prototyping of systems and configurations.
+:	**Docker:** Uses docker for rapid prototyping of systems and configurations.

 :	**AWS:** Basic knowledge with Amazon Web Services, primarily Route53, EC2, and S3.